With PhpStorm, you can practice behaviour-driven development by running specifications using the PHPSpec toolset.

 Create a custom run/debug configuration

 In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
-Alternatively, choose on the main menu, then click and choose PHPSpec from the list.
+Alternatively, choose from the main menu, then click and choose PHPSpec from the list.

 In the Run/Debug Configuration: PHPSpec dialog that opens, specify the scenarios to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.

 Monitor test results